 An Ultima Esperanza where partnership generates a responsible tourism that protects the region’s world renowned natural and cultural heritage.

 Emily leads development and project implementation for the Legacy Fund, guiding investments that preserve and celebrate this spectacular destination.
 She has extensive experience with protected area tourism and international development programs, spending the previous ten years working with communities, NGOs, governments and businesses to enhance the economic and environmental vitality of rural areas in Latin America and Southeast Asia.

-Prior to joining the Legacy Fund, Emily led a team of six at Green Empowerment to expand renewable energy and water access in remote regions of Latin America and Southeast Asia.
-She received a BA from Pomona College in international relations and an MA in international policy studies from Stanford University, where she was also a researcher at the Center for Democracy, Development and Rule of Law.
+Emily previously served as a senior advisor with Legacy Fund’s parent organization Sustainable Travel International and Programs Director for Green Empowerment, an NGO dedicated to expanding access to renewable energy and potable water.
+She holds a BA from Pomona College in international relations and an MA in international policy studies from Stanford University, where she was also a researcher at the Center for Democracy, Development and Rule of Law.

 Emily loves fly-fishing, hiking, and camping with her family and two dogs, Wilson and Kenny.
-When not off exploring rivers and mountains, she is most likely watching her beloved hometown sports teams, the Pittsburgh Steelers or Penguins.
+When not off exploring Patagonia’s rivers and mountains, she is most likely watching her beloved hometown sports teams, the Pittsburgh Steelers or Penguins.